 tail

 tale

 sail

 sale

 weigh

 way

 wail

 whale

 flour

-- flower
+flower

-Loo king at irregular verbs speak spoke fly flew get got Most regular verbs can be break broke go went have had changed to the past tense by adding a "d" or "ed".
+L king at irregular verbs speak spoke fly flew get got Most regular verbs can be break broke go went have had changed to the past tense by adding a "d" or "ed".
 When you steal stole sing sang catch caught change an irregular verb to the past tense the spelling of the eat ate drive drove think thought verb changes.
-Take a look at the write wrote take took buy bought irregular verbs in these tables and try to remember them. fall fell give gave sleep slept å.
-Let's write Fill in these prep oositions into the corre ect spaces.
-Use e nd V vith during out toward n, Michael walked the guinea pig, holding it lovingly put the cage his arms.
-He put the guin top of the bookshelf and then he hael then ran his father's c ar but his dad was rev of the gate.
-"Dad," he calle doesn't have a tail!" or the gate. ite a letter to your frie ou were afraid when y v have a Use a mind map to hel plan your writing. • W ugh draft. • Ask a frier e draft. • Revise your t ake the necessary corr Then write it neatly in y rite a d to edit ext and ections.
-Add rocc 9.0 Dear Date Your friend Teacher: Sign: Date: $\overrightarrow{\mathbf{x}}$ 39
+Take a look at the write wrote take took buy bought irregular verbs in these tables and try to remember them. fall fell give gave sleep slept à.
+Let's write Fill in the ese prepositions into the correct spaces .
+Use each preposition only once. behind towards with during out the a fternoon, Michael walked the guinea pig, holding it lovingly his arms.
+He put the guinea pig a cage and then he put the cage top of the bookshelf the door.
+Michael then ran his fa ther's car but his dad was reversing his s car of the gate.
+"Dad," he called, "the gui nea pig doesn't have a tail!"